 A quilt made of small patches where each piece is a different fabric, often used by quilters to use up remnants.
 Click here for our remnants.
 Or click here for our charms.

 A thin, loosely woven cloth of cotton, used originally for making and wrapping cheese, it is a lightweight, sheer, plain-woven fabric with a very soft texture.
 It may be natural coloured, bleached, or dyed.

 Lightweight, sheer, airy fabric typically made of silk or nylon.
 Suitable for loose tops or dresses.
 See our range of chiffon here

-A plain-weave fabric, printed multi-coloured cotton fabric with a glazed finish to give a polished finish, used esp. for curtains and upholstery.
-Also sometimes also referred to for a covering with a dense, all-over pattern of flowers.
+A plain-weave fabric, printed multi-coloured cotton fabric with a glazed finish to give a polished finish, used especially for curtains and upholstery.
+Sometimes also referred to for a covering with a dense, all-over pattern of flowers.